Skip to main content

 Agenda

 Attach any written reports, constitutional changes or motions that will be voted on at the AGM so members can read them beforehand.
-An AGM agenda template can be found here.
+We recommend you use our AGM Agenda template to make it simple.

 On the Day